AcalaNetwork/Acala/README.md

 make purge
 ```

-To purge old chain data and run
+To purge old chain data and run:

 ```bash
 make restart
 ```

-Update ORML
+Update ORML:

 ```bash
 make update
 ```

-__Note:__ All build command from Makefile are designed for local development purposes and hence have `SKIP_WASM_BUILD` enabled to speed up build time and use `--execution native` to only run use native execution mode.
+__Note:__ All build commands from Makefile are designed for local development purposes and hence have `SKIP_WASM_BUILD` enabled to speed up build time and use `--execution native` to only run native execution mode.

 # 6. Bug Bounty :bug: